 of the breaker’s insulating system, which will allow corrective actions to be taken to ensure the integrity

 of the breaker.
 This is done by measuring the insulation’s dielectric-loss and capacitance and calculating the power factor.
-The increase of the dielectric-loss, the power factor, is show of an increase in contamination of the insulating system and can detect:
+The increase of the dielectric-loss, the power factor, is shown an increase in contamination of the insulating system and can detect:

 - Moisture contamination resulting from leaks or incomplete cleaning and drying.